Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/jenkins-prometheus-grafana-ci-cd-survival-kit-for-python-and-nodejs-projects.md

 ## Part 2: Setting Up, And Connecting Jenkins With Github(Configuring Github Access).

-From this point on, ensure to switch to the Jenkins user(on the EC2 VM).
+All through this part(part 2), ensure to switch to the Jenkins user(on the EC2 VM).

 ```bash
 sudo su - jenkins